lrreid/PICAnalysisTools/README.md

 # PICAnalysisTools
-Python package with tools to extract data from PIC simulations using openPMD-viewer and preforming analysis on the data.
+Python package with tools to extract data from PIC simulations using openPMD-viewer and preform analysis on the data.